Publications

 Grosdidier, R., R.M.
 Crandall, E. Silverman, and P. Hahn.
 Insect functional traits reveal processes that shape niche differentiation patterns.

 Schneider, O., R.M.
 Crandall, and B. Baiser.
-Trait-Environment relationships along a hydrological and fire frequency gradient in Everglades National Park.
+Trait-Environment relationships of plant assemblages along a hydrological and fire frequency gradient in Everglades National Park.